Angina - discharge

 Boden WE.
 Angina pectoris and stable ischemic heart disease.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 62.

 Bonaca MP, Sabatine MS. Approach to the patient with chest pain.
 In: Zipes DP, Libby P, Bonow RO, Mann DL, Tomaselli GF, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 11th ed.
 Philadelphia, PA: Elsevier; 2019:chap 56.

-Fihn SD, Gardin JM, Abrams J, et al. 2012 ACCF/AHA/ACP/AATS/PCNA/SCAI/STS guideline for the diagnosis and management of patients with stable ischemic heart disease: a report of the American College of Cardiology Foundation/American Heart Association task force on practice guidelines, and the American College of Physicians, American Association for Thoracic Surgery, Preventive Cardiovascular Nurses Association, Society for Cardiovascular Angiography and Interventions, and Society of Thoracic Surgeons.
-Circulation.
-2012;126(25):e354-e471.
-PMID: 23166211
+Fihn SD, Blankenship JC, Alexander KP, Bittl JA, et al. 2014 ACC/AHA/AATS/PCNA/SCAI/STS focused update of the guideline for the diagnosis and management of patients with stable ischemic heart disease: a report of the American College of Cardiology/American Heart Association Task Force on Practice Guidelines, and the American Association for Thoracic Surgery, Preventive Cardiovascular Nurses Association, Society for Cardiovascular Angiography and Interventions, and Society of Thoracic Surgeons.
+J Thorac Cardiovasc Surg.
+2015;149(3):e5-e23.
+PMID: 25827388

 O'Gara PT, Kushner FG, Ascheim DD, et al. 2013 ACCF/AHA guideline for the management of ST-elevation myocardial infarction: executive summary: a report of the American College of Cardiology Foundation/American Heart Association Task Force on practice guidelines.
 Circulation.
 2013;127(4):e362-e425.
 PMID: 23247303